Jeep Wrangler SUV review

 - Poor refinement

-If you judge the latest Jeep Wrangler SUV on looks alone, you might wonder what all the fuss is about.
-But delve deeper and this is the most radical overhaul of the iconic model for years.
-There are new engines, the interior has been updated and there are new roof designs along with more safety equipment.
+If you judged the latest Jeep Wrangler SUV on looks alone, you might wonder what all the fuss was about.
+But delve deeper and this was the most radical overhaul of the iconic model for years.
+There were new engines, the interior was updated and there were new roof designs along with more safety equipment.

 The Wrangler’s exterior design is such a trademark that the American brand doesn’t even put a badge on the front, simply relying on its upright seven-slot grille, round headlights, flat wheelarches and exposed hinges to instantly tell people what they’re looking at.
 Those design touches are lifted from the original Willy's Jeep.
 There are some tweaks, if you look closely; the headlights are now LEDs in Sahara and Rubicon models, while the wheelarches are slightly more aerodynamic and feature integrated daytime running lights.
 The windscreen is also tilted slightly further back to reduce drag, but don’t worry - it can still be folded down for a really unique driving experience.
 You can also take the doors off and choose what kind of removable roof you’d like.

-UK buyers can choose from either a two-door or four-door bodystyle and Sport, Sahara, Overland or Rubicon trim levels.
+At launch, UK buyers could choose from either a two-door or four-door bodystyle and Sport, Sahara, Overland or Rubicon trim levels.
+However, the entry-level Sport has now been phased out, so you'll need over £48,000 to buy a Wrangler outright.
 The engine choice is as simple as asking for the petrol or diesel, with the first getting you a 2.0-litre turbocharged engine with 268bhp and the latter a 2.2-litre with 197bhp; both with an eight-speed automatic gearbox as the sole option.
+Choose the two-door version and only the petrol engine is available.
 The new engines might be smaller than those in the previous model, but running costs sadly haven’t shrunk as much as buyers might have hoped.
-The diesel four-door returns up to 30.7mpg and emits around 247g/km of CO2, figures similar to the Mercedes X 350d.
-A four-wheel drive diesel Land Rover Discovery Sport returns up to 42mpg and emits around 150g/km of CO2.
+The diesel four-door returns up to 30.7mpg and emits around 247g/km of CO2, figures just behind the 32.5mpg and 228g/km of the diesel Defender.

 The way the Wrangler drives on the road blurs the lines between SUVs, old-school 4x4s and pickups, but it is better on UK roads than we expected.
 Although there's plenty of road noise in the Rubicon - courtesy of its knobbly mud tyres - it is competent and reasonably refined on the tarmac.
 The steering, ride and brakes have all been improved on this new model, making it more car-like than ever before but it still makes much more sense off road, where the Wrangler is virtually unstoppable.
 It’s the number one choice for off-road enthusiasts around the globe for a reason, with an uncanny ability to haul itself up slopes, over rocks and through mud and water.